 The activities introduce the family to Cub Scouting, and provide an exciting way for the little guys to explore the world around them.
 The program will fuel their imagination, creativity and fun as they experience the growth Scouting can provide.
 At the end of the Lion year, they “graduate” to Tiger and advance through Cub Scouting.

-Councils will apply to become a national pilot site for Fall 2016.
-Scout Executives have been made aware of the procedures to do that.
-If approved, councils will track their experiences and provide feedback to national development teams for further study.
+Councils applied to become national pilot sites in 2016.
+Scout Executives are aware of the procedures to do that.
+Once approved, councils track their experiences and provide feedback to national development teams for further study.

 Please join the excitement as we test new ways to reach America’s youth with the benefits of Scouting!
 For more information, visit the program FAQs and see participating councils on Scouting Wire’s Lion Pilot Program Page.